cameroncondry/cbc-kitten-scientists/README.md

 > This section has a configurable threshold for when the automation should be activated.
 Click the **trigger** label to the right of the **Bonfire** label to set your desired threshold.
 The default value is `0` (activate as soon as possible).

 By clicking the names of the individual buildings, you can select which buildings from the **Bonfire** page you want to have built automatically.
+The **Max** setting tells KS not to build any more than the designated number (the default value of `-1` allowing unlimited production).

 ### Space